10 Days in Istanbul Turkey Itinerary

 What to See & Do in Istanbul (Our Itinerary)

-This is a very spread out itinerary because (1) we wanted to chill and not rush our trip, (2) the weather was pretty brutal during the whole trip and there’s only this much we could do under heavy blizzards and unwalkable conditions.
+This is a very spread-out itinerary because (1) we wanted to chill and not rush our trip, (2) the weather was pretty brutal during the whole trip and there’s only this much we could do under heavy blizzards and unwalkable conditions.
 Typically, for 10 days in Istanbul, you can totally include a Bosphorus Boat Tour as well as day trips to Princes Islands, Bursa, etc.

 The 10 days do not count the day we landed in Istanbul as we arrived late at night.
 We merely had a late dinner and a very short walk around the hotel area before calling it a day.
+Click below to read details about what we planned & did each day:

 1st Day